Internal Graduate Applicants

 Complete an audition/interview for the new program.
 In order to be considered for financial aid, your audition will need to occur by the final audition weekend, March 7-8, 2014.
 (In some cases it may be acceptable to use your recital hearning as your audition, however, in order to receive consideration for financial aid, this must occur as early as possible in the spring semester).

 For a complete listing of audition / interview requirements for individual instrument areas and departments, please see our Audition Requirements page.

 TOEFL (Test of English as a Foreign Language)

-NOTE: DM applicants in piano who are required to submit a TOEFL score must do so by December 1, 2012.
+NOTE: DM applicants in piano and all choral conducting applicants who are required to submit a TOEFL score must do so by December 1, 2013.